 If you’re thinking about living and working in Aotearoa or wondering how to get a work visa, the first thing you should do is visit the New Zealand Immigration website to see whether you’re eligible for a work visa, and if so, what type.

-As a recruitment company, we help organisations across Aotearoa with the sourcing and hiring of staff for a variety of roles (find out more about what we do here).
-Most of these roles require applicants to have a valid New Zealand work visa before beginning the recruitment process.
+As a recruitment company, we help organisations across Aotearoa with the sourcing and hiring of staff for a variety of roles (find out more about what we do here), but unfortunately most of the roles we recruit for require you to have a valid New Zealand work visa before applying or beginning the recruitment process.

 People aged 18-30 (or up to 35 for some countries) whose main intention is to travel or holiday in New Zealand, with work or a short amount of study as secondary intentions.
 Note that not every country has a Working Holiday Visa Scheme with New Zealand – you can check if yours does here.